 b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-The proposal is a nonproject action, and no development is being proposed.
+The proposal is legislative only, and no development causing light or glare is being proposed at this time.

 c.
 What existing off-site sources of light or glare may affect your proposal?